Want to get the remote onboarding process right? Be sure to incorporate these 13 questions.

 Thus, the remote onboarding process is a singular and significant time to learn people’s work preferences before we start working with them.

 For years I’ve been asked many times by folks to share this full Work Preferences Survey.
-Now, I’m very excited to now have these questions baked into our Icebreakers tool in KYT – and to share some of the key questions with you here.

 Below, I share the 13 most essential questions on work preferences to ask – and what asking them will reveal to you during the remote onboarding process.